guybedford/es-module-shims/README.md

 Node.js also implements a similar API, although it's in the process of shifting to a synchronous resolver.

 ### Module Workers

-ES Module Shims can be used in module workers in browsers that provide dynamic import in worker environments, which at the moment are Chrome(80+), Edge(80+), Safari(15+).
+ES Module Shims can be used in module workers in browsers that provide dynamic import in worker environments, which at the moment are Chrome(80+), Edge(80+) and Safari(15+).

-An example of ES Module Shims usage in web workers is provided below:
+By default, when there is no DOM present, ES Module Shims will switch into shim mode.
+An example of ES Module Shims usage through shim mode in web workers is provided below:

 ```js
 /**
  *